MatteoCampinoti94/GnomeTimedBackground/README.md

 * `-t [time]` Specify the time in seconds that each image will be shown (fractions of a second accepted, e.g. 0.3).
 * `-r` Randomize Images
 * `-T` Enable 1 second transitions between images.

+The program will create a 'background.xml' file in the folder the program is run into.

+`findimage.py background.xml`